pzinemanas/AudioMoth-Firmware-SPL/README.md

 ## Using this firmware
 ### Flashing this firmware to Audiomoth
-To flash this firmware to the AudioMoth, follow the instructions from the [OpenAcoustic team](https://github.com/OpenAcousticDevices/Flash).
+Flash the `bin/AudioMoth-Firmware-SPL.bin` file following the instructions from the [OpenAcoustic team](https://github.com/OpenAcousticDevices/Flash).

 ### Editing this firmware
 To edit this firmware, clone this repository and follow the instructions from the [AudioMoth wiki](https://github.com/OpenAcousticDevices/AudioMoth-Project/wiki/AudioMoth).